YoFirmy/pokemon.search/README.md

 yarn create-component <location> <ComponentName>
 ```

-The project using atomic design so location must be either 'atoms', 'molecules', or 'organisms'.
+The project using atomic design so location must be either 'layouts', 'atoms', 'molecules', or 'organisms'.
 ComponentName must be Capitalised, but checks for both of this necessities are within the script.

 ### Committing changes